We take you on a spine-chilling tour of the top 5 most haunted toilets in the UK. Supernatural or suspect plumbing? You decide…

 York Arms Pub, Petergate, York

-A quick look at paranormaldatabase.com shows many, many ghostly sightings for possibly the most haunted city in the whole of Britain – York.
-With a bloody history stretching back to the Vikings and Romans, many pubs in York claim to have a resident ghost and ghost walks are very popular for the throngs of tourists that visit each year.
+Take a quick look through paranormaldatabase.com and you'll find numerous ghostly sightings for possibly the most haunted city in the whole of Britain—York.
+With a bloody history stretching back to the Vikings, when the town become known as Jorvik, and Romans, who called it Iboracum, many pubs in York claim to have a resident spirit and ghost walks are very popular for the throngs of tourists that visit each year.

 One of the many “grey ladies” of York, this particular spook was apparently a nun and has been spotted in numerous buildings, including the York Arms, where she just happened to make an appearance in the gents’ loos!

-Ghostly goings on in the toilets of this old York pub.
-Image: Paranormaldatabase.com
+Ghostly goings-on in the toilets of this old York pub

 2. Howls in Hull